OMNICLUSTER-SOURCE/Cluster/README.md

 ## Installation

-The current recommended way to install exo is from source.
+The current recommended way to install OMNI is from source.

 ### Prerequisites